-- an asymmetric key cryptographic support module, supporting secure modular arithmetic with large integers, with specialized functions for Rivest, Shamir & Adleman Standard cryptographic algorithm (RSA [20]), - an asymmetric key cryptographic support module that provides very efficient basic functions to build up protocols using Elliptic Curves Cryptography on prime fields GF(p) [18], - an asymmetric key cryptographic support module that provides secure hash functions (SHA-1, SHA-224, SHA-256, SHA-384, and SHA-512 [4]), - a symmetric key cryptographic support module whose base algorithm is the Advanced Encryption Standard cryptographic algorithm (AES [7]), - prime number generation [6]. - 28 The user guidance documentation, part of the TOE, consists of: - the product Data Sheet and die description, - the product family Security Guidance, - the AIS31 user manuals. - the product family programming manual, - the ARM SC000 Technical Reference Manual, - optionally the Neslib user manual. - 29 The complete list of guidance documents is detailed in Section 9. - In addition, the ROM of the tested samples contains an operating system called "Card Manager" that allows the evaluators to use a set of commands with the I/O, and to load in EEPROM (or in RAM) test software.
+- an asymmetric key cryptographic support module, supporting secure modular arithmetic with large integers, with specialized functions for Rivest, Shamir & Adleman Standard cryptographic algorithm (RSA [20]), - an asymmetric key cryptographic support module that provides very efficient basic functions to build up protocols using Elliptic Curves Cryptography on prime fields GF(p) [18], - an asymmetric key cryptographic support module that provides secure hash functions (SHA-1, SHA-224, SHA-256, SHA-384, and SHA-512 [4]), - prime number generation [6]. - 28 The user guidance documentation, part of the TOE, consists of: - the product Data Sheet and die description, - the product family Security Guidance. - the AIS31 user manuals, - the product family programming manual, - the ARM SC000 Technical Reference Manual, - optionally the Neslib user manual. - 29 The complete list of guidance documents is detailed in Section 9. - In addition, the ROM of the tested samples contains an operating system called "Card Manager" that allows the evaluators to use a set of commands with the I/O, and to load in EEPROM (or in RAM) test software.
 The card manager is not part of the TOE, and not in the scope of this evaluation.
 It will not be present on the field (Phase 7). - 31 Figure 1 provides an overview of the ST31 K330A.